tanjoewel/TMS/README.md

   - Create plan UI in kanban board page
     - Plan_color is randomly generated in the backend
     - Only the hardcoded PM can see it (the validation is already done on the backend)
-  - I probably need to check the role of the user in the frontend so that I can hide or display certain buttons in kanban/task page.
+  - I probably need to check the role of the user in the frontend so that I can hide or display certain buttons in kanban/task page. (done for the create plan component)
+    - I also need to do so for create task, now i could make another route in the backend, but I will probably need to do this thing of checking the user against a permit_XXXX.
+So I do need to think of how to design in a way that is easily understandable and extensible.
+    - The other place where I will need this is in the task page, where only the user that has the corresponding permission for that state can do anything in that state.
   - Setting of task owner (this is just taking the username from AuthContext and passing it into the request body).
     - The logic of dealing with the task owner do later.
+    - Actually, is there anything logic pertaining to the task owner?
+      - Should it be that only the task owner can add notes to the task?